 Mitchell, P. (2017) 5 Things to Keep in Mind When Addressing Racial Bullying in School, Cambridge, MA.: RIDES, Harvard Graduate School of Education.

 Mitchell, P. (2017) A student centred analysis of ethnic segregation in London’s schools, London, UK.: Civitas Institute for the Study of Civil Society.

-Vânia is a DPhil Candidate in Education at the Rees Centre, Department of Education, conducting research in the field of foster care placement success.
+Vânia is a Doctoral Candidate in Education at the Rees Centre, Department of Education, conducting research in the field of foster care placement success.

 Her academic pathway started with a degree in Psychological Sciences and a Masters degree in Clinical Psychology from ISPA – University Institute.
 Following these degrees with two postgraduate diplomas: one in “Protection of Minors” from the Faculty of Law – University of Coimbra, and the other in “Data Analysis in the Social Sciences” from ISCTE-University Institute of Lisbon.
 She also gained professional experience in the Portuguese child protection system by working as a Clinical Psychologist in vulnerable communities.

 Currently she is a research collaborator at the InEd-Center for Research and Innovation in Education, School of Education of the Polytechnic Institute of Porto, and a Board member of various networks, such as: the EUSARF Academy, the Oxford Children’s Rights Network, and the Centro de Estudos Comparados da Criança em Família.
 She has several publications in the field of child protection systems, decision-making processes, foster care, and indicators of placement success.

 - Delgado, P., Pinto, V. S., Carvalho, J. M. S., & Gilligan, R. (2018).
 Contact in Foster Care in Portugal.
 The views of children in foster care and other key actors.
 Child & Family Social Work, 1-8.